CampusLabs/jquery-aria/README.md

 ###.aria(key, value)

 An attached function that behaves the same as `jQuery.aria`.
+When used as a setter it can work on an array of elements.

 ###jQuery.hasAria(element)